MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: More Experimental Results and Details

 \subsection{Implementation details and Hyper-parameter setting}

-We utilize the authors implementation of TD3, SUNRISE and REDQ without any modification as we discussed.
-For the implementation of SAC, we refer to \cite{pytorch_sac}.
-And we do not change the default hyper-parameters for TD3, SAC, SUNRISE and REDQ algorithm.
+We utilize the authors' implementation of ACE, TD3, SUNRISE ,and REDQ without any modification as we discussed.
+For the implementation of SAC, we refer to \citep{pytorch_sac}.
+And we do not change the default hyper-parameters for TD3, SAC, ACE, SUNRISE, and REDQ algorithms.
 For a fair comparison, we keep the same hyper-parameters to TD3 and SAC implementations respectively.
 But we only utilize one critic with its target.
 If the hyper-parameters of ME-SAC and ME-DDPG correspond to the SAC and DDPG, we use the same hyper-parameters.
 To implement minimalist ensemble consistent Bellman update, we take a $\mathbf{1}$ matrix, then let the $\mathbf{1}$ matrix pass through a dropout layer.
-The output of the dropout produce a consistent mask.
+The output of the dropout produces a consistent mask.
 We apply the same mask to the critic and its target.
-We give the detail description about our hyper-parameters in Table \ref{table: hyper-parameters}.
+We give a detailed description of our hyper-parameters in Table \ref{table: hyper-parameters}.